fabragaMS/ADPE2E/README.md

 * The services covered in this course are only a subset of a much larger family of Azure services.
 Similar outcomes can be achieved by leveraging other services and/or features not covered by this workshop.
 Specific business requirements may also ask for the use of different services or features not included in this workshop.

-* Some concepts presented in this course can be quite complex and you may need to seek for more information from different sources.
+* Some concepts presented in this course can be quite complex and you may need to seek for more information from different sources to compliment your understanding of the Azure services covered.

 ![](./Media/ModernDataPlatformReferenceArchitecture.jpg)